-In 1987, Ms. Blake earned her Bachelor of Arts in Philosophy (with Honors), and Psychology from the University of Washington in Seattle, Washington.
+Ms. Blake earned her Bachelor of Arts in Philosophy (with Honors), and Psychology from the University of Washington in Seattle, Washington.
 While at the University of Washington, Ms. Blake was selected to participate in the Arts and Sciences Honors Program, was named to the Dean’s List, and was a member and officer of the Golden Key National Honor Society.
 Ms. Blake received her Juris Doctor degree in 1993 from Loyola Law School in Los Angeles, California.

 Ms. Blake has thirteen years of litigation experience in both state and federal courts.
 Before joining the EEOC in 2001, she was a general business litigator in the private sector, first as an associate with Kehr, Schiff & Crane, LLP and later as a senior litigation associate with Crowe & Rogan LLP.

 Ms. Blake worked as a Trial Attorney for the EEOC between 2001 and 2007.
 During that time, she also served details an Administrative Judge (adjudicating discrimination claims of federal employees); an EEOC Enforcement Supervisor (supervising and managing investigators); and a State and Local Coordinator (providing oversight to the California Department of Fair Employment and Housing, the Hawaii Civil Rights Commission, and the Nevada Equal Rights Commission).

 Since 2005, Ms. Blake has frequently presented and provided training to various groups, large and small, including public and private employers, human resources and management professionals, law enforcement, attorneys, and employee advocacy groups.
 Ms. Blake has also published several articles.
 While with the EEOC, she was quoted in publications throughout the country.